samelstob/notes/management-notes/algorithms/mit-videos.md

 * Sub paths of a shortest path are shortest paths

+* Triangle inequality

+These two facts are enough to create a linear time algorithm for S.P with no negative weights

 # R15: Shortest Paths

 BFS find shortest paths without weights.